|

 The argument specification (e.g., '2d', '3f', '4sv') at the end of most OpenGL functions names have been removed.
 For example the new gl.Light function binds the OpenGL functions: glLightf, glLightfv, glLighti, glLightiv.

 The number of parameters defines the correct function to use.
-And it is always used the floating point version of the functions, with the highest possible precision.
+And internally it is used the floating point version of the functions, with the highest possible precision.

-Some functions that have a type parameter simply use the most precise possible (usually GL_DOUBLE or GL_FLOAT) and the parameter is not used.
+Some functions that have a type parameter simply use the most precise possible (usually GL_DOUBLE or GL_FLOAT) and the format parameter is not used.
 When stride is not used, then it is assumed to be 0.
+But notice that some OpenGL functions uses

 Whenever is possible, GLboolean is mapped to boolean in Lua.